mikhailwise/Project/README.md

 # Project
-Just a project
-This is the first commit.
+Just a bunch of random stuff I am trying, wanted to share it.